vincent51689453/vincent51689453/README.md

 ![image](https://github.com/vincent51689453/vincent51689453/blob/main/github_logo.PNG)
 # 👋 Hi Everyone

-My name is VincentChan.
+My name is Vincent Chan.
 I am an electronic engineer in Hong Kong and I am also a member of IET.
 Currently, I am working on robotics vision and deep learning research.
 Vision guided control system using pointcloud and depth camera is my main focus in the current research.
 Meanwhile, I am also an instructor of University.
 Therefore, you can also look for some teaching materials here as well.

 ## ⚡ Skills & Technologies
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)